 Always read and consider the terms and conditions for any service you register with and ensure that you understand the implications of the service conditions.
 Further details are available in the Computer Use Guidelines – the Route to Good IT Citizenship.

 Remote access to the campus network is possible via the Internet, Virtual Private Network (VPN) or via direct dial to the University's dial-in Remote Access Server (RAS).
 Remote access from external networks or across the Internet must be made via secure methods only.
-Further information and guidance is available on the BUCS web site (Remote Access Server and VPN).
+Further information and guidance is available on the Computing Services web site (Remote Access Server and VPN).

 Connections via VPN or RAS are considered direct connections to the campus network.
 As such, using the VPN service, dialing into the RAS, or generally accessing services remotely, subjects the user to the same conditions, requirements and responsibilities of this policy.

 Activities regarding network transactions may be monitored and logged and kept for an appropriate amount of time.
 Logs are taken for reasons of security, diagnostic and account/audit reasons.
 Logs are available only to authorised systems personnel and kept for no longer than necessary and in line with current data protection guidelines.